lordvaider/lordvaider.github.io/_posts/2021-05-19-Deliveroo Analysis III.md

 </div>

 On paper, the Box for 1 had everything I could want from an Indian meal: Paneer, Dal Tadka, garlic naan and papads.
-The quality was not amazing, but it wasn't too bad, and beggars can't be choosers/
+The quality was not amazing, but it wasn't too bad, and beggars can't be choosers.

 Eagle-eyed readers will notice that this table is not consistent with the order value histogram above - The Box for 1 costs £18.07, but there are no orders with that price.
 Maybe the price increased over time?
 But in that case you'd probably have a bimodal distribution with two peaks.
 What gives?
 In order to crack this one, I had to go back all the way to the email receipts.